Lab 3: Introduction to JS

 and style.css

-, and should be linked from all pages (make sure to use type="module"
+, and should be added to all pages using the <script>

 Put the following code in global.js